billywba/mini-mod/README.md

 ## 2. Getting started

-After installing the theme successfully it requires a just a few more steps to get your site running.
+After installing the theme successfully it requires a few more steps to get your site running.

 ### 2.1 The config file